msupply-foundation/conforma-web-app/documentation/internal/Actions-on-Applications.md

 ## Generating and display of actions

-Actions are displayed in 2 main places: on the Application's list and on the Review home page (for Reviewer/Assigner) or Application home page (for Applicant)
+Actions are displayed in 2 main places: on the Applications list and on the Review home page (for Reviewer/Assigner) or Application home page (for Applicant)

 ### Applicant home page (or list)